MMMaellon/TowerOfProgrammingKnowledge/README.md

-# TowerOfProgrammingKnowledge
+# The Tower of Programming Knowledge

-**Tired of relying on Unity hacks?
-Ascend the Tower.**
+Tired of relying on Unity hacks?
+Ascend the Tower.

 A VRChat programming tutorial for complete beginners.